Learning Stable Classifiers by Transferring Unstable Features: Introduction

 \section{Introduction}

+Automatic de-biasing~\citep{sohoni2020no,creager2021environment,sanh2021learning} has emerged as a promising direction for learning stable classifiers.
+The key premise here is that no additional annotations for the bias attribute are required.
+However, bias is a human-defined concept and can vary from task to task.
+Provided with only input-label pairs, algorithms may not have sufficient information to distinguish stable (causal) features from unstable (spurious) features.

+To address this challenge, we note that related tasks are often fraught with similar spurious correlations.
+For instance, when classifying animals such as camels vs.\ cows, their backgrounds (desert vs.\ grass) may constitute a spurious correlation~\citep{beery2018recognition}.
+The same bias between the label and the background also persists in other related classification tasks (such as sheep vs.\ antelope).
+In the resource-scarce target task, we only have access to the input-label pairs.
+However, in the source tasks, where training data is sufficient, identifying biases may be easier.
+For instance, we may have examples collected from multiple environments, in which correlations between bias features and the label are different~\citep{arjovsky2019invariant}.
+These source environments help us define the exact bias features that we want to regulate.

-In the context of transfer learning, regularizing spurious correlations is difficult due to data sparsity in the target task.
-While the source task may also exhibit spurious correlations, we can regularize the source model to be invariant against these unstable features using annotations from multiple data environments~\cite{arjovsky2019invariant}.
-One would presume this is sufficient.
-Specifically, when we transfer the representation of this stable model, the spurious correlations are expected not to impact the target task as we have already regularized them in the source task.
-However, we empirically demonstrate that while the source classifier is not biased when making its final predictions, its internal representation can still encode unstable features.
-Figure~\ref{fig:intro} shows that in Colored MNIST, where the digit label is spuriously correlated with the image color~\cite{arjovsky2019invariant}, direct transfer by either re-using or fine-tuning the representation learned on the source task fails in the target task, performing no better than the majority baseline.
+One obvious approach to utilize the source task is direct transfer.
+Specifically, given multiple source environments, we can train an unbiased source classifier and then apply its representation to the target task.
+However, we empirically demonstrate that while the source classifier is not biased when making its final predictions, its internal continuous representation can still encode information about the unstable features.
+Figure~\ref{fig:intro} shows that in Colored MNIST, where the digit label is spuriously correlated with the image color, direct transfer by either re-using or fine-tuning the representation learned on the source task fails in the target task, performing no better than the majority baseline.

-To address this challenge, we propose to inform the target classifier about unstable features.
-In general, we don't know exactly which features are unstable, but often there is a direct connection between the spurious correlations in the target task and those in the source task.
-For instance, when classifying animals such as camels vs. cows, their background (desert vs. grass) may constitute a spurious correlation~\cite{beery2018recognition}.
-The same bias between the label and the background also persists in other related classification tasks (such as sheep vs. antelope).
-Therefore by transferring the knowledge of these unstable features, we can regularize their impact on the target task.